rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 use humboldt::network;
 ```

 He asks Barbara, "Why don't we use the `std::async_io` APIs for that?"
 She explains that Humboldt makes use of some custom kernel extensions that, naturally enough, aren't part of the std library.
 "TCP is for rubes," she says, "we are using TTCP -- Turbo TCP."
 Her mind wanders briefly to [Turbo Pascal] and she has a brief moment of yearning for the days when computers had a "Turbo" button that changed them from 8 MHz to 12 MHz.
 She snaps back into the present day.
 "Anyway, the `std::async_io` APIs just call into humboldt's APIs via various traits.
-But we can code directly against `humboldt` when we want to access the extra capabilities it offers."
+But we can code directly against `humboldt` when we want to access the extra capabilities it offers.
+That *does* make it harder to change to another runtime later, though."

 [Turbo Pascal]: https://en.wikipedia.org/wiki/Turbo_Pascal